Abdul-Sayed/react-notes-awsayed/Redux/redux_notes.md

 levels of Redux;

 # Store
-Store: App-wide global object serving as central repository of state
+App-wide global object serving as central repository of state

 # Component Views
-View: React Components, receive state from store.
+React Components, receive state from store.
 User events fire off actions.

 # Action
-Actions: Dispatch actions to mutate store state.
+Dispatch actions to mutate store state.
 Usually return a payload object

 # Dispatch
 Sends action to reducer

 # Reducer
-Reducers: Specify how app state changes depending on the specific action.
+Specify how app state changes depending on the specific action.
 Contains the data we want to save to store.
 Returns new state

 <!-- //////////////////////////////////////////////////////////////// -->